system76/docs/_articles/linux-terminal_for-beginners.md

 ---
 layout: article
-title: Linux Terminal for Beginners
+title: Learn the Linux Terminal for Beginners
 description: >
   Using a Linux Terminal is faster and easier to update and install software.
 Learn simple ways to use the terminal to your advantage.